emqxarchive/emqx-docs-en/source/getstarted.rst

 After EMQ X is started, the MQTT client can access the system through port 1883.
 The running log output is in the directory of log/.

-EMQ X loads the Dashboard plugin and launches the web management console by default.
-Users can view server running status, statistics, Connections, Sessions, Topics, Subscriptions, and Plugins through the web console.
+EMQ X loads the dashboard plugin and launches the web management console by default.
+Users can view server running status, statistics, connections, sessions, topics, subscriptions, and plugins through the web console.

-Console address: http://127.0.0.1:18083，default username: admin，password:public
+Console address: http://127.0.0.1:18083，default username: admin，password: public

 .. image:: ./_static/images/dashboard.png